Sculpting the Future

 The Achilles heel of this configuration is the steep, straight stream banks.
 Notice trees growing out the sides of them and erosion around their roots from rapid flow of water.
 This is an unstable condition, where trees fall into the creek and precious topsoil is washed down stream during floods.
 The steep banks are also unsafe and unnatural for man, beast, and machine.
 Left untended, this configuration will lead to increased flash floods, due to the narrow and clogged channel, and increased erosion of irreplaceable topsoil.

-But the government's pocket book is a lot larger than ours, and modifying these banks comes at considerable cost.
+The government's pocket book is a lot larger than ours, and modifying these banks comes at considerable cost.
 We started this process last fall and are completing another leg now.
 We feel some urgency at do this, because we anticipate opening Phase II of our wetland mitigation bank in the next six months.
 Before doing so, we are required to place a conservation easement on the described acreage, protecting it into perpetuity.
 And before doing that, all mechanical modifications to stream banks have to be completed.

 We are sculpting part of the future we envision through this stream bank.
-We feel our lives will be enhanced by meandering channels, with softly sloped banks, accessible to wildlife and domestic, that are dotted with mature, deep-rooted trees, holding soil and providing protective shade to riparian ecology.
+We feel our lives will be enhanced by meandering channels, with softly sloped banks, accessible to wildlife and domestic stock, that are dotted with mature, deep-rooted trees, holding soil and providing protective shade to riparian ecology.
 We also believe the wider channel will greatly reduce flash-flooding in our bottoms, minimizing impact to pastures and soils.
 We have pulled the bank back by 30 feet, increasing capacity of the channel by close to 50%.

 This work is a structural undertaking, affecting the well-being of the land and ourselves far into the future.
 In this situation, we are literally sculpting part of our future, by employing track-hoes, bulldozers, seeds, and trees.
 Doing this serves as a metaphor for how we can each change our lives.
-Structural decisions involving: employment, relationships, residences, investment, language, recreation... all determine who we are, how we live, and the standards we pass on to succeeding generations.
+Structural decisions involving employment, relationships, residences, investment, language, recreation... all determine who we are, how we live, and the standards we pass on to succeeding generations.

 Annual seedlings of winter wheat and rye, to be covered in straw, will stabilize this ground over winter.
-Jacob's team will then plant in the spring: sycamores, river birches, black willows, button bushes and other, in this area, creating a sense promise...
+Jacob's team will then plant in the spring: sycamores, river birches, black willows, button bushes and other, in this area, creating a sense of promise...
 Which bank would one rather live on, the near or far?

 And as our country currently stands worn and torn in two, can we not sculpt a future for it, as one ecosystem?